playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/lightmapping.md

 In 3D's Max this is done using Render To Texture window.
 Where Padding need to be set to larger value; selected 2nd UV Channel; and Output profile depending on your renderer, in screenshot bellow `VRayRawTotalLightingMap` is used.

-![Render To Texture: Playcanvas Lightmapping][7]
+![Render To Texture: PlayCanvas Lightmapping][7]

 ## Noise

 Depending on quality and time of rendering, in different situations illumination data on texture might be not perfect and suffer from noise.
 This is easily solvable by applying some blur technique that will not blur edges in textures, but will smoothen plain sections.
-In Photoshop this is done using Sufrace Blur filter:
+In Photoshop this is done using Surface Blur filter:

 ![Lightmapping: Photoshop > Surface Blur][9]